Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Introduction

-A drawback from error-correcting codes with transversal gates comes from the no-go theorem derived by Eastin and Knill~\cite{EastinKnill2009}, which states that a quantum error-correcting code cannot exactly correct errors, possess continuous symmetries, and allow the implementation of a set of transversal gates.
-This result suggests that one must either give up on continuous symmetries of quantum error-correcting codes (covariant codes), or exact QEC.
-Motivated by the wide variety of phenomena in which covariant codes play a role, such as quantum reference frames~\cite{Woods202002,Hayden2021}, resource theories~\cite{Bartlett2007,Gour2008}, and quantum gravity~\cite{Pastawski2015,Almheiri2015,Harlow2021} via the AdS/CFT correspondence~\cite{Maldacena1999,Aharony2000}, we give up on exact error correction.
-In other words, throughout the manuscript we deal with covariant codes with transversal gates but that correct errors only approximately.
+A drawback from error-correcting codes with transversal gates comes from the no-go theorem derived by Eastin and Knill~\cite{EastinKnill2009}, which states that a quantum error-correcting code cannot exactly correct errors, possess continuous symmetries, and allow the implementation of a universal set of transversal gates.
+This result suggests that one must give up on either continuous symmetries of quantum error-correcting codes (covariant codes) or exact QEC.
+Motivated by the wide variety of phenomena in which covariant codes play a role, such as quantum reference frames~\cite{Woods202002,Hayden2021}, resource theories~\cite{Bartlett2007,Gour2008}, and quantum gravity~\cite{Pastawski2015,Almheiri2015,Harlow2021} via the anti-de Sitter (AdS)-conformal field theory (CFT) correspondence~\cite{Maldacena1999,Aharony2000}, we choose to give up on exact error correction.
+In other words, throughout the paper, we deal with covariant codes with transversal gates but that correct errors only approximately.

-Lately, there has been a great deal of interest in quantifying the lack of exactness (i.e., the approximation) in quantum error correction, with applications ranging from quantum metrology to quantum resource theory~\cite{Zhou2021,Kubica2021,Faist2020,Zhou2020b,Zhou2021b,Zhou2021c}.
+Lately, there has been a great deal of interest in quantifying the lack of exactness (i.e., the approximation) in quantum error correction.
+In particular, methods ranging from quantum metrology to quantum resource theories have been employed in this context~\cite{Zhou2021,Kubica2021,Faist2020,Zhou2020b,arXiv:2103.01876,Zhou2021b,Zhou2021c,arXiv:2206.11086,PhysRevA.56.2567,PhysRevA.81.062342,PhysRevLett.104.120501,PhysRevA.86.012335,PhysRevA.89.022316}.
 Although, in principle, any distinguishability measure could be employed as a figure of merit for the lack of exact QEC, fidelity has several good properties which make it an attractive choice.
-Overall, we refer to ``fidelity measures'' as an umbrella term that encompasses several measures that include, for example, the Uhlmann's fidelity or even the so-called quantum infidelity~\cite{Nielsen_Chuang_infor_geom,Ingemar_Bengtsson_Zyczkowski}.
-Nonetheless, for a large number of entangled qubits, evaluating the Uhlmann's fidelity is a challenging task, as it requires spectral properties of density matrices whose dimensions grow exponentially with the size of the system.
+Overall, we refer to ``fidelity measures'' as an umbrella term that encompasses several measures that include, for example, Uhlmann's fidelity or even the so-called quantum infidelity~\cite{Nielsen_Chuang_infor_geom,Ingemar_Bengtsson_Zyczkowski}.
+Nonetheless, for a large number of entangled qubits, evaluating Uhlmann's fidelity is a challenging task, as it requires spectral properties of density matrices whose dimensions grow exponentially with the size of the system.